mathurah/mathurah/README.md

 ## what I'm working on
 Currently interning at Shopify as a UX developer, a project developer at UW Blueprint, and leading Waterloo's tech mentorship community.
-Looking for product-facing or software development internships for summer 2021 🥳

 <!--
 **mathurahravigulan/mathurahravigulan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.